francescogerardomarra/its/modulo26/4_security.md

 # Spring Security
 Spring Security is a comprehensive framework for securing Java applications, especially those built with Spring.
 It provides a wide array of functionalities like authentication, authorization, protection against common vulnerabilities (e.g.: CSRF, session fixation, session hijacking), and integrates easily with both web and enterprise applications.

-Main concepts involved:

-- **Authentication**: Verifying the identity of the user.
-- **Authorization**: Checking if the authenticated user has permission to access a resource.
-- **Security Filter Chain**: A series of filters that intercept and process HTTP requests to apply security policies like authentication and authorization.

 ---

 ## pom.xml